Mothers Addicted to Drugs

 Finding Freedom at Beach House

 Addiction is a brain disease that requires compassionate, evidence-based treatments.
 Along the way, you also need to recognize you aren’t the only person your addiction has affected.
 Your entire family will need to heal, especially younger children.
 Seeking help for a maternal addiction gives your entire family the chance to move forward together.
+Family therapy can play a crucial role in this process, helping to address the emotional impact of addiction and fostering healing and stronger connections within the family unit.

 At Beach House, our family program is part of the continuum of care we offer at our accredited Florida drug and alcohol treatment campus.
 To learn more about how we can help you recover, reach out to us anytime.